 General information about Uzbek ceramics

 One of the most ancient, exceptionally interesting types of art in Uzbekistan is decorative ceramics.
 Its first specimens, discovered by archaeologists, date from the time of the deepest antiquity.
-These are lyagan dishes, spherical bowls and cups, vases, jugs, large earthenware pots “huma” of various sizes – from big to miniature, convenient for consumption and refined in form.
+These are lyagan dishes, spherical bowls, and cups, vases, jugs, large earthenware pots “huma” of various sizes – from big to miniature, convenient for consumption and refined in form.
 For many centuries and till now, ceramic products are in demand.
-They are distinguished by high skill of execution, beauty of forms, magic of ornamental decisions, harmony of bold imagination, sense of proportion in handling color.
+They are distinguished by high skill of execution, the beauty of forms, the magic of ornamental decisions, the harmony of bold imagination, and sense of proportion in handling color.

 The works of many folk ceramics masters of Uzbekistan entered the museum collections of the republic and foreign countries, as well as private collections.

 Slip and non-slip ceramics of the leading centers had local features, manifested in the uniqueness of forms, ornamental décor, and color.
 The traditional centers of ceramic production, which have survived to this day, are Rishtan, Gijduvan, Samarkand, Gurumsaray, Shakhrisabz, Urgut, Khorezm, Tashkent.

 In recent years, historically established production centers are reviving; the assortment of products (dishes, bowls, and various types of products for storing products) is expanding significantly, and their quality is improving.
 Masters, feeling the support of the state, increase production volumes, to achieve profitability and competitive ability of their products.
 At the same time, new ornamental and depictive motifs appear in the decoration of Uzbekistan ceramic products.

 Famous ceramics schools in Uzbekistan